lj020326/ansible-datacenter/inventory/README.md

     * [Get groups for a host](#get-groups-for-a-host)
   * [Get info for all hosts in a specified inventory](#get-info-for-all-hosts-in-a-specified-inventory)

-## Sanity Checks
+## Confidence Checks

-Perform the following CLI based sanity checks whenever making updates/additions to the inventory to confirm the inventory changes are correctly set.
+Perform the following CLI based confidence checks whenever making updates/additions to the inventory to confirm the inventory changes are correctly set.

 ### 1 - Check that the correct hosts appear for the group